Marnus Labuschagne: Domestic career

-A right-handed batsman, Labuschagne played for Queensland at under-12, under-15, under-17, and under-19 level, and captained the side at the 2012–13 National Championships.
+A right-handed batsman, Labuschagne played for Queensland at under-12, under-15, under-17, and under-19 level, and captained the team at the 2012–13 National Championships.
 In Brisbane Grade Cricket, he plays for Easts-Redlands District Cricket Club.
-He spent 2013 playing club cricket in England for Plymouth in the Devon Premier League and played for Sandwich Town Cricket Club in the Kent Premier League in 2014, scoring prolifically for both sides.
-His 1,049 runs scored for Sanwich Town in the 2014 season set a new Kent Premier League record for runs scored by a batter in a single season, overtaking the previous record of 1,012 set by former-Australia coach Justin Langer in 1992 whilst representing Dover Cricket Club.
+He spent 2013 playing club cricket in England for Plymouth in the Devon Premier League and played for Sandwich Town Cricket Club in the Kent Premier League in 2014, scoring prolifically for both teams.
+His 1,049 runs scored for Sandwich Town in the 2014 season set a new Kent Premier League record for runs scored by a batter in a single season, overtaking the previous record of 1,012 set by former-Australia coach Justin Langer in 1992 whilst representing Dover Cricket Club.

 After playing just once for Queensland Academy, Labuschagne made his first-class cricket debut in the first round of the 2014–15 Sheffield Shield season against South Australia at the Adelaide Oval.
 Opening the batting with Joe Burns, he scored 83 runs in Queensland's first innings, featuring in a 99-run fourth-wicket partnership with Nick Stevens.
-Later in the 2014–15 season, Labuschagne was used as a substitute fielder for the Australian national side in the second Test against India at the Gabba, taking a low catch at short leg.
+Later in the 2014–15 season, Labuschagne was used as a substitute fielder for the Australian national team in the second Test against India at the Gabba, taking a low catch at short leg.

 Labuschagne made his List A debut for Queensland in the 2015 One-Day Cup in October 2015 and scored his maiden first-class century in the following month, making 112 runs in his eighth Sheffield Shield match.
 He scored 273 runs at a batting average of 45 in the 2016 One-Day Cup and was named player of the tournament.

 In September 2017, during a 2017 One-Day Cup match between Queensland and Cricket Australia XI, he became the first fielder to be penalised under the newly introduced Law designed to stop fielders deceiving batsmen.
 Labuschagne dived to field a ball in the covers, and although he failed to stop the ball he feigned throwing to the wicket-keeper.
 His team was penalised five runs.

 After being Queensland's leading run-scorer in the 2017–18 Sheffield Shield, Cricket Australia named him in their Sheffield Shield team of the season.

 In April 2021, Labuschagne scored 192 in the 2020–21 Sheffield Shield season final against New South Wales.
 Queensland winning by an innings and 33 runs.

 In June 2024, Labuschagne was formally announced as Queensland Bulls state captain for both Sheffield Shield and One-Day Cup, having previously filled the role on two occasions in 2023 in One-Day Cup and Sheffield Shield matches against South Australia.

 In the 2024–25 Sheffield Shield season, Labuschagne switched from his part-time legspin to bowling medium pace in the lead-up to the Test series against India.